swiftycode256/clitheme/README.en.md

 `clitheme` uses the `setuptools` build system, so it needs to be installed beforehand.

-First, install `setuptools` and `build` packages.
+First, install `setuptools`, `build`, and `wheel` packages.
 You can use the packages provided by your Linux distribution, or install using `pip`:

-    $ pip install setuptools build
+    $ pip install setuptools build wheel

 Then, switch to project directory and use the following command to build the package: